JodyAndrews/SDL2_Basic_Setup/README.md

 # SDL2_Basic_Setup for OSX Mojave

+### December 2019

+This project is still valid, and should build on both Mojava and Catalina but just let me know if not.

 ### December 2018

 This repo is very simply a basic SDL2 setup and demo that finds and uses the latest brew installs of SDL2 libraries you'd most likely desire for a game.